goeb/smit/doc-v3/admin.md

 # Administration

 The commands given in this chapter are to be issued in a shell in a Linux OS.
-They may need some adaptation on Windows.
+For a Windows Os, they may need some adaptation.

 ## Initiate a Repository